dorissuzukiesmerio/numbers_1/README.md

 Can you grasp the depth of this statement ?

-If you had two datasets, like an accounting statement for each person: one representing all your good deeds in one column, and bad deeds with its penaltu(debt) in another.
+If you had two datasets, like an accounting statement for each person: one representing all your good deeds in one column, and bad deeds with its penalty(debt) in another.

 And then Jesus's dataset , representing all his rigteousness (he only did good, fulfilled the law perfectly).